martinthomson/tmi/draft-thomson-tmi.md

 contrast, control over large-scale communications can enable censorship
 {{?RFC7754}}, misinformation, or pervasive monitoring {{?RFC7258}}.

-The scale at which an intermediary operates therefore enables amplification of any power available to that intermediary.
+Intermediaries that can affect many people can therefore be powerful agents for control.
 Though it is clear that the morality of actions taken can be subjective, network users have to consider the potential for the power they vest in intermediaries to be abused or subverted.

 # Incentive Misalignment at Scale {#incentives}

-Many intermediary functions depend on some limited form of trust in the intermediary.
-In considering the potential for an intermediary to abuse powers, the goals of intermediaries are particularly relevant to determining whether there is any motive toward abuse of trust.
+A dependency on an intermediary can represent a risk to those that take the dependency.
+The incentives and motives of intermediaries can be important to consider.

 For instance, the information necessary for an intermediary to performs its function can often be used (or abused) for other purposes.
 Even the simple function of forwarding necessarily involves information about who was communicating, when, and the size of messages.
+This can reveal more than is obvious {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}.

-As uses of networks become more diverse, the ability of an intermediary to effectively address the needs of network users diminishes.
+As uses of networks become more diverse, the extent that incentives for intermediaries and network users align reduce.
 In particular, acceptance of the costs and risks associated with intermediation by a majority of network users does not mean that all users have the same expectations and requirements.
 This can be a significant problem if it becomes difficult to avoid or refuse participation by a particular intermediary; see (TODO CHOKEPOINTS=I-D.iab-chokepoints).

 # Forced and Unwanted Intermediation

 The ability to act as intermediary can offer more options than a service that is called upon to provide information.
-Sometimes those advantages are significant enough to justify the use of intermediation over alternative designs.
+Sometimes those advantages are enough to justify the use of intermediation over alternative designs.
 However, the use of an intermediary also introduces costs.

 The use of transparent or interception proxies in HTTP
 {{?HTTP=I-D.ietf-httpbis-semantics}} is an example of a practice that has